nomagicln/BDiff/README.md

 Are you still struggling with reading such differencing results? **Now try** [**BDiff!**](http://www.bdiff.net/):
 ![home-assitant_a2a580f0fe7a1354a109eb062b5393fbb330f508-urls](https://github.com/user-attachments/assets/d91a5adc-93e0-490b-a8c1-9d3c63824e82)

-BDiff is a browser-based file differencing tool that can identify precise differences between text files and generate corresponding edit scripts.
+BDiff is a text-based differencing algorithm that can identify accurate line-level and block-level differences between text files and generate corresponding edit scripts.
 It can be applied in scenarios such as code review and change analysis.
-The backend builds on a text-based differencing algorithm and are thus **language-independent**.

 ## I. 🎻 Main Features
+- **Language-independent**: BDiff is a text-based differencing algorithm and can thus be applied to code written in any programming language.
 - **Comprehensive Difference Identification**: It can identify line deletions, line additions, line updates, line splits, line merges, block copies (including line updates), and block moves (including line updates).
 - **Generate Edit Scripts**: Produces edit scripts based on the identified differences.
 - **Display Updated Difference Substrings**: Shows the specific substrings that have been updated.